Erector Spinae Infiltration with Mesenchymal Stromal Cells in Chronic Lumbar Pain: A Case Report Series

 Abstract

 Chronic lumbar pain associated to multiple conditions including discopathy and facet arthropathy can significantly impact a patient’s quality of life requiring innovative treatment approaches that are safe, effective, and sustainable.
-This case study evaluates the safety and efficacy of regenerative medicine biologic products in the form of human umbilical cord Wharton’s Jelly derived mesenchymal stromal cells (hUC-MSC) and exosomes delivered intravenously and locally via erector spinae plan (ESP) block, for the relief of chronic lumbar pain.
+This case study evaluates the safety and efficacy of regenerative medicine biologic products in the form of human umbilical cord Wharton’s Jelly derived mesenchymal stromal cells (hUC-MSC) and exosomes delivered intravenously and locally via erector spinae plane (ESP) block, for the relief of chronic lumbar pain.

 Patients in this case review were treated via intravenous (IV) and local injections as protocolized by Auragens Clinic and were assessed prior to treatment and post treatment using the Visual Analogue Scale (VAS) to assess safety and efficacy of the intervention.